Roberto Tucci: Biography

 Roberto Tucci was born in Naples, Italy, on 19 April 1921 to Mario Tucci, an Italian, and Eugenia Watt Lega, an Englishwoman and an Anglican.
 He received his baptism in the Anglican Church and, at the age of 13, was baptized conditionally in Catholic Church on 22 March 1934.

-He entered the Jesuit novitiate at the age of 15, on 1 October 1936.
+Tucci entered the Jesuit novitiate at the age of 15, on 1 October 1936.
 He earned a licentiate in sacred theology from the Pontifical University of Louvain, where the issues that would be the subject of the Second Vatican Council were already being discussed.
 He earned a doctorate in sacred theology from the Pontifical Gregorian University in Rome.

 He was ordained a priest on 24 August 1950.
 He taught at the San Luigi Papal Theological Seminary of Southern Italy in Naples for two years.
 He founded the journal Digest religioso (later renamed Rassegna di Teologia).

 He was a member of the preparatory commission on lay apostolate of the Second Vatican Council.
 He participated in the Council as a peritus (theological expert) and contributed to the drafting of two of the Council's key documents, Ad gentes and Gaudium et spes (both 1965).
 Vatican Radio described his work on the final edition of the Council's pastoral constitution Gaudium et spes as "invaluable".
 (Note: Avvenire notes his contribution to Lumen gentium as well.)
 During the Council's second, third, and fourth sessions, he was one of a trio of Italian clerics who held daily press briefings.
 At the Council he became friends with Cardinal Karol Wojtyła, the future Pope John Paul II.
 Following the Council he was active in promoting its documents and was especially devoted to ecumenism, publishing widely reprinted essays.
 He was the first Catholic priest to be invited to give a talk at the General Assembly of the World Council of Churches, in Uppsala, Sweden, in July 1968.

 He was a consultor to the Pontifical Council for Social Communications from 1965 until 1989.
 There he helped draft Communio et Progressio (1971), which outlined the Church's relationship with the communications media.

-He was vice-president of the Italian Catholic Union of the Press from 1961 to 1982.
+Tucci was vice-president of the Italian Catholic Union of the Press from 1961 to 1982.
 He served as secretary general of the Italian province of the Jesuits from 1967 to 1969 and as an advisor to the Jesuit superior general, Father Pedro Arrupe from 1970 to 1975.